 - The retailer needs to refund the consumer according to their policy

-- You need to refund the retailer (this can be done in your gateway account ie. Stripe)
+- You (the seller) need to refund the retailer (this can be done in your gateway account ie. Stripe)

 - You need to receive the products back to your original shipping address.

-If you want to refund the payment for the order to the retailer, or if you are the retailer and you want to initiate a refund with a supplier, you can do so by going to the order in the Convictional admin, and click “Refund Order”.
-This will reverse the original charge issued to the retailer’s payment method in the supplier’s gateway, for the same amount of money.
+If you want to refund the payment for the order to the retailer, or if you are the retailer and you want to initiate a refund with a supplier, you can do so by going to your Stripe Dashboard.
+You will then arrive at a screen like below:

 - Your customer will share your warehouse address with the end consumer